vmware-tanzu/cartographer/rfc/rfc-0020-resources-update-after-success.md

 (Ready:false or Ready:unknown) Cartographer should propagate the most recent cached values to the downstream objects.**

 The implementation for such a cache is thankfully proposed in [RFC 18](https://github.com/vmware-tanzu/cartographer/pull/519).
-One additional `artifact` field will be necessary to those proposed in RFC 18, a timestamp.
 RFC 18 currently assumes that multiple artifacts from a single object could be cached at once (in the case where a downstream object is still a child of the earlier state; that the new state has not propagated through entire supply chain).
 Cartographer will need to determine which cached value to pass to downstream objects.
 There is no currently proposed field that can be leveraged for this determination (resourceVersions are not guaranteed to increase monotonically).
+One additional `artifact` field will be necessary to those proposed in RFC 18, a timestamp.
+(Alternatively Carto could flag the most recent artifact from each resource with a `latest` flag.)

 ## Possible Extensions